-- What if the student needs to change committee members after an initial committee is submitted and approved?
+- Can I change a committee member after my initial committee has been submitted and approved?

 - Is there a time limit on the length of oral examinations?